 - 5.1.
 The Authority will consider claims for reimbursement for additional costs where these would not otherwise be reimbursed, potentially including administration costs and peak vehicle costs. - 5.2.
 Any operator claiming additional reimbursement payments shall, in making such a claim, provide the Authority with sufficient information supporting their claim. - 5.3.
-For claims involving additional costs for increases in the capacity or number of vehicles, the information required includes, but is not limited to: - (a) details of the additional number or capacity of vehicles used in providing eligible services as a result of concessions being available; - (b) information demonstrating that the additional capacity was required on those services, and is not spare capacity, and showing the extent to which the reason for requiring such additional capacity was due to the availability of concessionary travel; - (c) details of the cost of additional vehicles deployed (or provision of additional capacity) and details of how these have been utilised less any benefit realised by the operator from disposal (or other use) of vehicles previously used to provide such services and any other benefits e.g. generated commercial patronage; and - (d) any other information that the operator believes is relevant to its claim for additional reimbursement payments arising from providing additional vehicles or capacity to meet demand created by the availability of the concessions; - 5.4.
+For claims involving additional costs for increases in the capacity or number of vehicles, the information required includes, but is not limited to: - (a) details of the additional number or capacity of vehicles used in providing eligible services as a result of concessions being available; - (b) information demonstrating that the additional capacity was required on those services, and is not spare capacity, and showing the extent to which the reason for requiring such additional capacity was due to the availability of concessionary travel; - (c) details of the cost of additional vehicles deployed (or provision of additional capacity) and details of how these have been utilised less any benefit realised by the operator from disposal (or other use) of vehicles previously used to provide such services and any other benefits e.g. generated commercial patronage; and - (d) any other information that the operator believes is relevant to its claim for additional reimbursement payments arising from providing additional vehicles or capacity to meet demand created by the availability of the concessions;

+- 5.4.
 Should an operator seek reimbursement for administration costs, above and beyond that which is paid as part of the Marginal Operating Cost, their claim must meet the following criteria to be considered by The Authority: - (a) in accordance with Regulation 5 of the TCSR, consideration of claims will only be accepted if they are 'necessarily incurred' by the operator due to the existence of the scheme.
-Costs which did not have to be incurred as a direct result of the scheme are not admissible; - (b) costs which would still have been incurred in the absence of the scheme are not admissible: - (c) costs that are not cited in the DfT Guidance cannot be claimed for without prior discussion with and consent of The Authority to ensure it is a 'necessary incurred' cost and that it has been procured cost-effectively.
-Best practice would see an operator

-- discuss the 'necessarily incurred' costs with the Authority prior to incurring them; - (d) Evidence must be provided demonstrating that costs increase above those that would exist in the absence of the scheme in line with the number of generated journeys. - 5.5.
+Costs which did not have to be incurred as a direct result of the scheme are not admissible; - (b) costs which would still have been incurred in the absence of the scheme are not admissible: - (c) evidence must be provided demonstrating that costs increase above those that would exist in the absence of the scheme. - 5.5.
 The Authority shall use all data provided by the operator in conjunction with any further information that the Authority may itself have (including, but not limited to survey data) to assess the additional costs incurred by the operator and assess the additional reimbursement payments to be made. - 5.6.
 Payment of additional reimbursement under this Schedule shall be paid as agreed by the Authority and operator, or in the absence of agreement, on a calendar month basis starting from the payment date following the date of calculation of the costs additional to the basic operating costs carried out by the Authority in accordance with Regulation 5 of TCSR.